 - Step 1: Open the Terminal as what’s explained above.

-- Step 2: Type in chflags hidden and hit Space
+- Step 2: Type in chflags hidden and hit Space.

 Files Not Showing Up on the External Hard Drive, What to Do?

 Besides files not showing up on Mac start-up drive, users encounter the situation that files do not show up on external hard drives as well.
-If you’ve tried out the above methods but still failed to see the external hard drive on your Mac, check the following ones.
+If you’ve tried out the above methods but still failed to see the external hard drive on your MacBook, follow the below steps.

-Solution 1: Mount the Drive in Disk Utility Manually
+Mount the Drive in Disk Utility Manually

 You won’t see an external hard drive or the files within the Mac desktop or Disk Utility if it’s unmounted.
 To verify and make sure of that, you can first check the drive status in Disk Utility.

-- Step 1: Press Command and Space together, type in Disk Utility and open it.
+- Step 1: Press Command and Space together, type in Disk Utility, and open it.

 - Step 2: See if the drive is listed in the left sidebar, if so, choose it and press the Mount button on the top of the window to manually mount the drive.

-Solution 2: Repair the Drive Using First Aid in Disk Utility
+Repair the Drive Using First Aid in Disk Utility

 - Step 1: Open Disk Utility and select your disk from the left.